davidmcclure/litecoder/README.md

 ## Metadata

 The city and state indexes return "match" objects that act as proxies for the underlying data in SQLite.
-These objects store all metadata associated with the location, as well as denormalized copies of parent entities:
+These objects store all metadata associated with the location, as well as denormalized copies of parent entities.

+### US cities

 ```python
 idx = USCityIndex.load()